Skip to content

 • Pack an emergency roadside kit.
 Be prepared for the unexpected with a kit that contains emergency items such as a first-aid kit, flashlight, flares, jumper cables, water, and blankets.
 If possible, pack an extra cell phone or a spare battery and charger for your existing phone.

 • Don’t drive after drinking or using drugs.
 If you plan to drink, choose a designated driver before going out.
-If no one in your vehicle is able to drive safely, call a ride service, or use NHTSA’s new SaferRide mobile app, available from the iTunes store or Google Play, to call a taxi or friend for a ride.
+If no one in your vehicle is able to drive safely, call someone you know to pick you up or use a ride service.

 • Avoid distraction.
-Distraction accounts for approximately 10% of fatal crashes and 15% of injury crashes.
+According to the NHTSA, distraction accounts for approximately 8% of fatal crashes.
 Distractions include cell phone use, texting while driving, eating, drinking, and using in-vehicle technologies and portable electronic devices that take your attention away from the road.

 If you or a loved one are injured in a motor vehicle crash, it is important to contact an experienced auto accident attorney as soon as possible.
 The knowledgeable team of lawyers at The Sam Bernstein Law Firm are ready to provide a free consultation to discuss your case and make sure you get the compensation you and your family deserve.